denis-arruda/taskmanager/README.md

 Before running this application, make sure you have the following installed:

 - **Java 21:** You can download the appropriate JDK for your operating system from [https://www.oracle.com/java/technologies/downloads/](https://www.oracle.com/java/technologies/downloads/).
-- **Docker:** Download and install Docker Desktop from [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/).
-- **Docker Compose:** Docker Compose is usually included with Docker Desktop.
-If not, follow the instructions for your OS on the Docker website.
+- **MongoDB:** You can find installation instructions for MongoDB on the official MongoDB website at [https://www.mongodb.com/docs/manual/installation/](https://www.mongodb.com/docs/manual/installation/).

 ## Running the Application